MENU

 What is a "maritime city"?

-In Japan, Imabari City is an example of this.
+In Japan, Imabari City fits this description.

 Ships are an important means of transportation